 Click here to donate to African Promise.

-The flight is grateful for the support provided by the following companies and organisations.
+I am extremely grateful for the support provided by the following companies and organisations.

-General Aviation Support Egypt (GASE are a flight support company, originally founded in Cairo to assist pilots flying through Egypt.
+General Aviation Support Egypt (GASE) are a flight support company, originally founded in Cairo to assist pilots flying through Egypt.
 Now based out of the UK and Dubai, they provide top quality, great value flight support to general aviation flights all around the world.

 GASE offer all kinds of flight support services including provision of overflight and landing permits, arrangement of handling, fuel, and accommodation, and even in-flight real time support with weather data, and a whole host more.
 Run by Eddie and Ahmed, I have worked with them on several adventurous flights in the past, and this will be our biggest yet!

-Avionics Source has kindly supported the trip through provision of an Avidyne 540 GPS at a great price, as well as donating worldwide navigation data to drive it.
-I haven’t found any better place yet for great deals on avionics, and stellar customer service and support!
+Avionics Source kindly supported the trip through provision of an Avidyne 540 GPS at a great price, as well as donating worldwide navigation data to drive it.
+I haven’t found any better place yet for deals on avionics, and stellar customer service and support!
 Communications are always fast and efficient, and they’ve always gone out of their way to figure out the best way to provide what I’ve needed to keep the aircraft in top shape.